SengulC/gol-distr/README.md

 # CSA Coursework: Game of Life

 This is the Computer Systems A summative coursework as completed by Sengul Cagdal and Rahat Mittal.
 Below is the original task description.
-A report covering the design and development of the project can be found in the root directory.
+A report covering the design and development of the project can be found in the root directory, named 'CSA REPORT'.

 ## Task Overview
 ### Introduction